Rudolf Vrba: Hungarian Jews

 According to Vrba, a kapo from Berlin by the name of Yup told him on 15 January 1944 that he was part of a group of prisoners building a new railway line to lead straight to the crematoria.
 Yup said he had overheard from an SS officer that a million Hungarian Jews would soon arrive and that the old ramp could not handle the numbers.
 A railway line leading directly to the crematoria would cut thousands of truck journeys from the old ramp.
 In addition Vrba heard directly, courtesy of drunk SS guards, he wrote, that they would soon have Hungarian salami.
 When Dutch Jews arrived, they brought cheese; likewise there were sardines from the French Jews, and halva and olives from the Greeks.
 Now it was Hungarian salami.

 Vrba had been thinking of escaping for two years but, he wrote, he was now determined, hoping to "undermine one of the principal foundations—the secrecy of the operation".
-A Soviet captain, Dmitri Volkkov, told him he would need Russian tobacco soaked in petrol, then dried, to fool the dogs; a watch to use as a compass; matches to make food; and salt for nutrition.
+A Soviet captain, Dmitri Volkov, told him he would need Russian tobacco soaked in petrol, then dried, to fool the dogs; a watch to use as a compass; matches to make food; and salt for nutrition.
 Vrba began studying the layout of the camps.
 Both Auschwitz I and II consisted of inner camps where the prisoners slept, surrounded by a six-yard-wide trench of water, then high-voltage barbed-wire fences.
 The area was lit at night and guarded by the SS in watchtowers.
 When a prisoner was reported missing, the guards searched for three days and nights.
 The key to a successful escape would be to remain hidden just outside the inner perimeter until the search was called off.

 His first escape was planned for 26 January 1944 with Charles Unglick, a French Army captain, but the rendezvous did not work out; Unglick tried to escape alone and was killed.
 The SS left his body on display for two days, seated on a stool.
 An earlier group of escapees had been killed and mutilated with dumdum bullets, then placed in the middle of Camp D with a sign reading "We're back!"